tssA8/AndroidCustomView/README.md

 Usage
 -----
-Here is how to use this project to run this code.
+Here is how to use this project.
 * add lintOptions and dexOptions gradle
 ```
     lintOptions {